Azzraya/Nexus/TERMS_OF_SERVICE.md

 - Contribute to open source development

 ### You May NOT:
-- Use the Bot to violate Discord's Terms of Service
+- Use the Bot to violate Discord's Terms of Service or Community Guidelines
 - Use the Bot for illegal activities
 - Attempt to hack, exploit, or abuse the Bot
 - Spam commands or abuse rate limits
 - Use the Bot to harass, threaten, or harm others
-- Reverse engineer or attempt to break the Bot
+- Reverse engineer or attempt to break the Bot (except as permitted by open source license)
 - Use the Bot in servers that violate Discord's guidelines
+- Use automated scripts to interact with the Bot
+- Attempt to overload or DDoS our infrastructure
+- Impersonate the Bot or its developers

 ## Bot Availability